xumingming/storm-wiki/Serialization.md

+This page is about how the serialization system in Storm works for versions 0.6.0 and onwards.
+Storm used a different serialization system prior to 0.6.0 which is documented on [[Serialization (prior to 0.6.0)]].

 Tuples can be comprised of objects of any types.
 Since Storm is a distributed system, it needs to know how to serialize and deserialize objects when they're passed between tasks.

+Storm uses [Kryo](http://code.google.com/p/kryo/) for serialization.
+Kryo is a flexible and fast serialization library that produces small serializations.

-By default Storm can serialize ints, shorts, longs, floats, doubles, bools, bytes, strings, and byte arrays, but if you want to use another type in your tuples, you'll need to implement a custom serializer.
+By default, Storm can serialize primitive types, strings, byte arrays, ArrayList, HashMap, HashSet, and the Clojure collection types.
+If you want to use another type in your tuples, you'll need to implement a custom serializer.

 ### Dynamic typing